lukefleed/compressed-intvec/README.md

 Choosing the right codec is crucial for achieving optimal compression.
 The efficiency of a codec is highly dependent on the underlying data distribution.
 For example, Rice coding is usually effective for skewed distributions, while Minimal Binary coding is optimal for uniformly distributed data.

 ## Endianness

-Choose `BEIntVec` or `LEIntVec` based on data interoperability needs.
-Performance is equivalent; endianness affects byte order in compressed storage.

 ## Memory Analysis (and why choosing the right codec is important)